slatedocs/slate/source/includes/websocket/private/_orders.md

 A `received` event is an acknowledgement by the matching engine that your order has been accepted for initial processing, regardless of whether it has filled or not.

 Received orders that begin to fill trigger one or more `match` events.
-RReceived orders that result in an open order on the book trigger an `open` event.
+Received orders that result in an open order on the book trigger an `open` event.

 ## Open